Excess Weight Is Dangerous, Despite Controversy

 June 2, 2005 -- A top government health official reaffirmed obesity's standing as an "epidemic" Thursday in an attempt to quell public confusion left by controversy over the health consequences of excess weight.

-The comments come several weeks after an April study concluded thatbeing overweight does not increase the overall risk of death.
-The report contradicts years of public pronouncements by health officials that excess body fat is a major health risk.
+The comments come several weeks after an April study concluded that overweight does not increase the overall risk of death.
+The report contradicts years of public pronouncements by health officials that excess body fat is a major health risk.being

 It also added confusion to an already muddled picture of obesity's actual dangers.
 This year, controversy among CDC scientists caused the agency to vastly downgrade its widely touted mortality figures, reducing the estimated annual number of deaths due to obesity from 365,000 to 112,000.